aterga/ic-monitoring-benchmark/README.md

 The expected output graphic in `data/online/latency.png` should look like this:

 ![Sample latency graph for the online monitoring experiment](./docs/latency.png "Sample latency graph for the online monitoring experiment")

+Recall that this does not represent our paper's results.

 Reproducing the paper experiments <a name="Reproduction"></a>
 -------------------------------------------------------------